hitrefresh/r3/README.md

 The main motivation behind creating this group is to drive our lazy asses to do something productive in our spare time.
 We believe that a schedule and deadline will force us to participate more actively in reading and discussion.
 Each person in the group will give a talk in a round-robin fashion on a topic of their interest.
 We plan to have a session every Monday.

 ## Members
-Abhinav, Chetan, Divya, Kashyap, Mayank, Pavan, Pooja, Pooja, Prabhav, Radheshyam, Shashank, Skanda, Udbhav
+Abhinav, Chetan, Divya, Kashyap, Keshav, Mayank, Pavan, Pooja, Pooja, Prabhav, Radheshyam, Shashank, Skanda, Udbhav

 ## Rules
 - You talk about r<sup>3</sup>.